By Cat, Aug 2007 (Photo of Cat’s spice rack, right, by Cat)

 - Neutralize and immunize against the following viruses: Avian Flu H9, Sendai, HIV, Herpes Simplex-1

-See Mercola’s article on cinnamon (2) for lots more.
+See Mercola’s article on cinnamon (2),and Green Med Info article (32D) for lots more.

 Clove is the flower bud of the clove tree, and is rich in minerals (such as calcium, iron, phosphorus, sodium, potassium), and other nutrients (hydrochloric acid and vitamins A & C).
 (18) They lend their flavor and aroma to many beloved holiday foods and beverages such as gingerbread, hot toddies, and pumpkin pie; also to stud a baked holiday ham.